 6.3.18.
-PLOYSOLID
+POLYSOLID

-You can input the POLYSOLID command or click Ribbon - 3D - Modeling - Polysolid to create 3D solid in a shape of a wall directly or by selecting existing polylines.
+The POLYSOLID command allows you to create 3D solid in a shape of a wall directly or by selecting existing polylines.
 A polysolid is drawn the same way you draw a polyline, which is created with continuous straight and curved segments.

-After inputting the PLOYSOLID command, you will get 4 options (Object, Width, Height, Justification) in the command line and dynamic input box.
+After inputting the POLYSOLID command, you will get 4 options (Object, Width, Height, and Justification) in the command line and dynamic input box.